elchinaslanli/bruh_hotkey/README.md

 ## Usage of bruh hotkey

-The default hotkey / shortcut key is like below:
+The default hotkey / shortcut key to sound "bruh" is like below:

 **CTRL + ALT + B**